file

 The buffered data is also flushed before some other file

-operation than write/2
+operation than write/2 is executed.

 The purpose of this option is to increase performance